factorhouse/examples/fh-local-flink-sql-orders-parquet/README.md

 ### Start Kafka, Flink and analytics environments

-We'll use [Factor House Local](https://github.com/factorhouse/factorhouse-local) to quickly spin up Kafka and Flink environments that includes **Kpow** and **Flex** as well as the analytics environment for Iceberg.
+We'll use [Factor House Local](https://github.com/factorhouse/factorhouse-local) to quickly spin up Kafka and Flink environments that includes **Kpow** and **Flex** as well as an analytics environment for Iceberg.
 We can use either the Community or Enterprise editions of Kpow/Flex. **To begin, ensure valid licenses are available.** For details on how to request and configure a license, refer to [this section](https://github.com/factorhouse/factorhouse-local?tab=readme-ov-file#update-kpow-and-flex-licenses) of the project _README_.

 ```bash
 git clone https://github.com/factorhouse/factorhouse-local.git